twinstar6980/Twinning.Documentation/english/usage.md

 * `item`

-	Single command item, can be specified multiple times.
+	Command items can be specified multiple times, and the tool will process them one by one.

 	* `input` : *`string`*